springload/react-accessible-accordion/README.md

 We recommend that you copy them into your own app and modify them to suit your needs, particularly if you're using your own `className`s.

+The accordian trigger is built using native button elements which have default browser styling, this can be overridden in your stylesheet.

 ## Component API

 ### Accordion